 Also try shooting something by bracing your phone/yourself – elbows against your body or leaning on something.
 You can lean your elbows on a wall and see how steady you can shoot footage.

 For movement, you can shoot while on a skateboard (always have someone hold you to keep you steady and not have an accident – they can grip your shirt/belt from behind).

 Reminder: Assessment Part 1 – Audio – is overdue

-If you have not yet finished your Podcast or Audio Feature, see Week 6 for detailed instructions.
+If you have not yet submitted your Podcast or Audio Feature, see Week 6 for detailed instructions.